flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 .. note::

-    The multicluster deployment described in this section, assumes you have deployed the ``flyte-core`` Helm chart, which runs the individual Flyte componentes separately.
+    The multicluster deployment described in this section, assumes you have deployed the ``flyte-core`` Helm chart, which runs the individual Flyte components separately.
     This is needed because in a multicluster setup, the execution engine is deployed to multiple K8s clusters; it won't work with the ``flyte-binary`` Helm chart, since it deploys all Flyte services as one single binary.